Support Athens by Locals!

 Yes, the Acropolis elevator is fully operational throughout the year.

-Yes, even though the new disabled routes have been laid out, there are still parts too uneven to be reached by a wheelchair or by people with impaired mobility.
+Yes, even though the new disabled routes have been laid out, some parts are still too uneven for a wheelchair or people with impaired mobility.

 Yes.
 You can find a restroom for people with disabilities both at the foot and the top of Acropolis Hill.